MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 To optimize costs, review the [design principles](/azure/architecture/framework/cost/principles).

 ### Design considerations
+> [!div class="checklist"]

-- Shut down VM instances which aren't in use.
+> - Shut down VM instances which aren't in use.
-- Use Spot VMs when appropriate.
+> - Use Spot VMs when appropriate.
-- Consider using Burstable (B) series VM sizes for VMs that are idle most of the time and have high usage for a certain period of time.
+> - Consider using Burstable (B) series VM sizes for VMs that are idle most of the time and have high usage for a certain period of time.
-- Use [Zone to Zone disaster recovery](/azure/site-recovery/azure-to-azure-how-to-enable-zone-to-zone-disaster-recovery) for virtual machines.
+> - Use [Zone to Zone disaster recovery](/azure/site-recovery/azure-to-azure-how-to-enable-zone-to-zone-disaster-recovery) for virtual machines.
-- Review SKUs that could benefit from Reserved Instances for one year, three years, or more.
+> - Review SKUs that could benefit from Reserved Instances for one year, three years, or more.

 ### Recommendations